SHOP

 Ensuring Complete Drying Before Mounting Slides to Avoid Air Bubbles or Slide Displacement

-Complete drying of stained slides prior to mounting is another essential step in the manual PASM-Masson staining procedure.
+Complete drying of stained slides before mounting is another essential step in the manual PASM-Masson staining procedure.
 Insufficient drying can result in air bubbles or displacement of the slide, both of which can compromise the quality of the microscopic evaluation.
 Pathologists should prioritize thorough drying practices to ensure that the stained sections remain intact and accurately positioned.
 By addressing this challenge, the overall reliability of the diagnostic results can be significantly strengthened.

 Solutions